Strappazzon/www/pages/privacy.md

 ### Privacy Statement Changes

-This version of This Website Privacy Statement took effect May 20th, 2020.
+This version of This Website Privacy Statement took effect Jan 5th, 2023.

 I will post any new versions of this statement at [{{ page.permalink | prepend: site.url }}]({{ page.permalink | prepend: site.url }}).